-The distributions of $\hat u^d_n$ determining the formula for the infimal coverage probability are shifted normal distributions with the same variance-covariance matrix as the corresponding (shifted and scaled) LS estimator $\uLS = n^{1/2}(\betaLS - \beta)$ and mean that depends on the regressors and the vector of tuning parameters.
-Since Condition~\ref{cond:A} for $p=1$ simply requires the corresponding set $M_n$ to be an interval containing zero, Theorem~\ref{ther:infprob} is indeed a generalization of the formula in Theorem 5(a) in \cite{poesch10}, as discussed in the introduction.
+The distributions of $\hat u^d_n$ determining the formula for the infimal coverage probability are shifted normal distributions with the same covariance matrix as the corresponding (shifted and scaled) LS estimator $\uLS = n^{1/2}(\betaLS - \beta)$ and mean that depends on the regressors and the vector of tuning parameters.

+\begin{remark} Note that (the proof of) Theorem~\ref{ther:infprob} does not hinge on the normality assumption, as it exploits the structure of the underlying optimization problem rather than stochastic properties of the error distribution.
+Different error distributions could be used in Theorem~\ref{ther:infprob}, only the distributions of $\hat u_n^d$ would have to be adapted accordingly. \end{remark}

+Since Condition~\ref{cond:A} for $p=1$ simply requires the corresponding set $M_n$ to be an interval containing zero, Theorem~\ref{ther:infprob} is indeed a generalization of the formula in Theorem 5(a) in \cite{PoetscherSchneider10}, as discussed in the introduction.
 (To make the connection, note that the tuning parameter $\eta_n$ in that reference corresponds to a component $n^{-1/2}\lambda_{n,j}$ of the vector of tuning parameters in our paper.)
 The following obvious corollary specifies the resulting valid confidence region based on the Lasso estimator.

 \begin{corollary} Let $0 < \alpha < 1$.
 If $M_n \subseteq \R^p$ is non-random and satisfies Condition~\ref{cond:A} with $\bar C = C_n$, as well as $\min_{d \in \{-1,1\}^p} P(\hat u_n^d \in M_n) = 1 - \alpha$ with $\hat u_n^d \sim N(-n^{-1/2}C_n^{-1}\Lambda_n d,\sigma^2C_n^{-1})$, then